 - Task-based Compensation

-Task based compensation varies.
-Sometimes you get paid to complete surveys (link), other times you can get paid to sign up for trial offers from companies.
+Task based is where you get paid to complete surveys get paid to sign up for trial offers from companies.

 The first service I tried to sign up for was Godaddy.
-I thought, hey, I use Godaddy, this’ll be easy!
+I thought, “Hey, I use Godaddy, this will be easy!”
 Nope.
 You must be a new member

 Then I thought I'd go for something fun.
 I saw that there was an offer for a free knife and all you had to pay for was shipping.
-Hey, I'm a guy.
-I'm sure I could use a knife for something.
+I'm a guy.
+I'm I could probably use a knife for something…

-Wait, what do you mean I have to sign up for a $60 per month knife subscription?
+Wait, what do you mean I have to sign up for a $70 per month knife subscription?
 I don't need or want that many knives.
 Do people actually get knives automatically delivered to their home?

 I decided to sign up anyway and just cancel my membership right after I got the knife, but nope.
 The offer didn't go though.
 Blah.
 Wasted time.

 I searched and found one last offer.
 This was a bit of stretch – wine delivered to my house.
-I like wine, but this was surely some dank wine in plastic bottles.
+I like wine, but this was surely some crappy wine in plastic bottles.
 At this point I didn't care and was willing to spend the money.
 I just wanted to get access to Project Payday and do a review.